apache/yunikorn-site/docs/user_guide/sorting_policies.md

 All applications that have pending resource requests can and will be scheduled in a queue unless specifically filtered out.
 Even when applications are sorted using a first in first out policy multiple applications will run in a queue in parallel.

-A `parent` queue will always use the fair policy to sort the child queues.
+A _parent_ queue will always use the fair policy to sort the child queues.

+The relative priority of child queues (in the case of _parent_ queue sorting) and applciations (in the case of _leaf_ queue sorting) will be considered first.
+To ignore application and queue priorities when scheduling, set the queue property `application.sort.priority` to `disabled`.

 The following configuration entry sets the application sorting policy to `fifo` for the queue `root.sandbox`:
 ```yaml